mdartic/vue-reactive-store/README.md

 * **plugins**, trigerred for state evolution, computed properties, actions / watchers trigerred
 * **modules**, aka sub-stores, namespaced
 * ***props***, like Vue.js instances, but, just an idea for the moment

+### Why creating an alternative ?

+I think we can do a store simpler than VueX.

+With VS Code and Intellisense, I would like my IDE tell me what's in my store, instead of calling dispatch functions or mapGetters / mapState functions.

+We could trigger actions by importing them directly where we want to use them.
+Not by dispatching an action with a string composed by his namespace / function name.

+And I think we can do better with TypeScript, to help us with typings.

+For the moment, autocompletion is not as good as I want.
+I'm working on it.

 ### How to use it